addoxy/MailYard/TASKS.md

 ### 12. Advanced Style Inspector Panel

-- [ ] Create `src/app/designs/[id]/components/inspector-sidebar/style-controls/` directory
+- [ ] Update `src/app/designs/[id]/components/inspector-sidebar/style-controls/` directory
-- [ ] Create advanced typography controls: font family, line height, weight, letter spacing
+- [ ] Update advanced typography controls: font family, line height, weight, letter spacing
-- [ ] Create layout controls: width, height, padding, margin (individual sides + shorthand)
+- [ ] Update layout controls: width, height, padding, margin (individual sides + shorthand)
-- [ ] Create border controls: width, color, style, radius (per side + all)
+- [ ] Update border controls: width, color, style, radius (per side + all)
-- [ ] Create background controls: color, image URL
+- [ ] Update background controls: color, image URL
 - [ ] Implement real-time preview updates with debounced input
+- [ ] Ensure all default styles are uniform and sensible across all blocks
+- [ ] Convert all distance-related styles to use px units only (inputs should be numbers, not strings like "20px")

-**Notes**: This builds on the basic property controls from Task 6.
-Use collapsible sections with Lucide icons.
-Add AtomicTooltip for style explanations.
+**Notes**: This updates the existing property controls from Task 6.
+All distance inputs should be numeric only, internally converted to px.

+### 12.1.
+Fix Default Font Weight Bug

+- [ ] Fix heading blocks to show proper default font weight (should be bold/600 for headings)
+- [ ] Fix text blocks to show proper default font weight (should be normal/400 for text)
+- [ ] Ensure font weight property controls display the correct current values
+- [ ] Update block type definitions to include proper default font weights
+- [ ] Increase white spacing in the inspector sidebar for better readability and visual breathing room

+**Notes**: Currently heading and text blocks are not showing any default font weight.
+This makes headings appear the same as regular text, which is incorrect.
+Also improve the visual spacing in the inspector sidebar.

+### 12.2.
+Fix Canvas Font Family Inheritance Bug

+- [ ] Fix the page-level font family selector to actually apply font-family changes to the canvas
+- [ ] Implement font-family inheritance system where blocks inherit the canvas font-family by default
+- [ ] Only override inherited font-family when a block has its own font-family explicitly set
+- [ ] Ensure the canvas font-family updates are reflected in real-time across all blocks
+- [ ] Test that individual block font-family overrides still work correctly

+**Notes**: Currently the font family selector in the page doesn't change the font-family of blocks.
+Blocks should inherit the canvas font-family unless they have their own font-family specified.

 ### 13. Preview System